-Stuart is an insurance executive and a qualified actuary.
-A former partner of KPMG, he was also chief actuary at both Zurich Insurance and Hiscox Insurance.
-Now based in the UK, Stuart maintains a number of insurance and consulting interests.
+Stuart is an finance executive and a qualified actuary.
+A former partner of KPMG, he has also been chief actuary for number of well-known insurance groups including Lloyd’s managing agencies.
+Now based in the UK, Stuart maintains a number of business interests as chairman of a family owned insurance broking and risk management business.

-He takes an active interest in the Institute & Faculty of Actuaries affairs and has been a Management Board member, an elected Council Member, as well as Chair of the General Insurance Board.
-He is a member of two Worshipful Companies and contributes to their charitable and social activities.
+He takes an active interest in the Institute & Faculty of Actuaries affairs, having been a Management Board member, an elected Council Member, as well as Chair of the General Insurance Board.
+He is also a member of two Worshipful Companies and contributes to their charitable and social activities.
 Stuart is married with two grown up children, living in Surrey where he enjoys playing golf and participating in other outdoor pursuits.

 Riccardo is a Principal at Permira, a global private equity fund investing in growing market-leading companies in the consumer, tech, healthcare, financial and industrial sector.
 Prior to joining Permira, Riccardo was a director at AlixPartners, where he delivered a number of operational turnaround programmes mostly in retail, consumer goods and industrial sectors.
 Before that, he worked for PwC where he focused on delivering supply chain transformation programmes.
 Riccardo had previously held line management roles in industry.
 He holds a MBA and an MEng from Bologna University, in Italy.